ttntm/ttntm/content/blog/05-Tailwind-menu.md

 Using Tailwind, basically everything you know from these frameworks is possible, but the way to get there is a little different.
 There's no `navbar`, `card` or `modal` - instead, all of Tailwind's classes can be used to actually build those components.
 Basically, that's lots of freedom (*which is great!*), but it also requires some more knowledge of HTML and especially CSS in order to achieve the same result as using finished components would.

-Oh, one more thing: Tailwind is a pure CSS framework and ships without any front-end JavaScript - that means, that if you'd like to have a sticky header once the page scrolls or a collapsed navbar that expands when clicking a button, you need to build it.
+Oh, one more thing: Tailwind is a pure CSS framework and ships without any front-end JavaScript - that means that if you'd like to have a sticky header once the page scrolls or a collapsed navbar that expands when clicking a button, you need to build it.

-### Let's build a menu
+### Let's Build a Menu

 Navigation is certainly one of the essentials when it comes to building a website, so let's get right into that.